peterlindkvist/minimum-viable-editor/README.md

 ## Security

-The editor doesn't provide any kind of security, its up to you.
-The simpliest way to do that is to secure the editor routes.
+The editor doesn't provide any kind of security by it own.
+But you can pass in a sequrity middleware to the routes.

     const auth = require('http-auth');
     const basicAuth = auth.connect(auth.basic({ realm: "Content Editor" }, (username, password, callback) => {
         callback(username === "user" && password === "pwd");
     }));
-    app.use('/editor', basicAuth, mve.router);
+    app.use('/editor', mve.router(basicAuth));

+If you add a security middleware to the whole route the js assets are blocked as well.